Adaptive Nonlinear Control of a Bicopter with Unknown Dynamics: Bicopter Dynamics

 \section{Bicopter Dynamics}

-This section derives the equation of motion of a bicopter system considered in this paper.
+This section derives the equation of motion of a bicopter using Newton-Euler dynamics.
 Let $\rm F_A$ be an inertial frame and let $\rm F_B$ be a frame fixed to the bicopter $\SB$ as shown in Figure \ref{fig:Bicopter}.
 Note that $\rm F_B$ is obtained by rotating it about the $\hat k_\rmA$ axis of $\rm F_A$ by $\theta,$ and thus

 Letting $\rmc$ denote the center of mass of the bicopter and $w$ denote a fixed point on Earth, it follows from Newton's second law that